 No action will be required on the part of a registered stockholder to have their cash distributions reinvested in shares of our common stock.
-A registered stockholder may elect to receive an entire distribution in cash by notifying ALPS Fund Services, Inc., the plan administrator and our transfer agent and registrar, in writing so that such notice is received by the plan administrator no later than three days prior to the distribution payment date for distributions to stockholders (the "Payment Date").
-Those stockholders whose shares are held by a broker or other financial intermediary may receive distributions in cash by notifying their broker or other financial intermediary of their election.
-If the stockholder request is received less than three days prior to the Payment Date, then that distribution will be reinvested.
+A registered stockholder may elect to receive an entire distribution in cash by notifying ALPS Fund Services, Inc., the plan administrator and our transfer agent and registrar, in writing so that such notice is received by the plan administrator no later than three days prior to the distribution payment date for distributions in cash by notifying their broker or other financial intermediary of their election.
+If the stockholder request is received less than three days prior to the Adstribution will be reinvested.
 However, all subsequent distributions to the stockholder will be paid out in cash.